Laurence Hartnett: Wartime Service

-During that decade, Hartnett also showed a keen interest in Australia’s military preparedness and in June 1939 he publicly criticised the United Australia Party government for not doing enough to ensure the country’s ability to defend itself in an increasingly dangerous world.
+During that decade, Hartnett also showed a keen interest in Australia's military preparedness and in June 1939 he publicly criticised the United Australia Party government for not doing enough to ensure the country's ability to defend itself in an increasingly dangerous world.
 This gave rise to a brief slanging match with prime minister Robert Menzies who characterised it as "absurdly incorrect".
-Nevertheless, in September, when Britain declared war on Germany and Menzies announced that by consequence Australia, too, was at war, Hartnett placed himself at the government’s disposal, declaring his readiness to do anything without financial recompense to assist the war effort.
-The offer was actuated in part by his belief that such generosity would benefit GMH’s local business.
+Nevertheless, in September, when Britain declared war on Germany and Menzies announced that by consequence Australia, too, was at war, Hartnett placed himself at the government's disposal, declaring his readiness to do anything without financial recompense to assist the war effort.
+The offer was actuated in part by his belief that such generosity would benefit GMH's local business.
 It also reflected his self-confidence and was an expression of his conviction that as a privileged person he had a responsibility to give something back to the community.
-That it was accepted indicates the government’s recognition of Hartnett's considerable technical, managerial and organisational skills as well as of his World War 1 experience in the production of arms for Vickers Ltd. As a result, in July 1940, he became Director of Ordnance Production, responsible for the procurement in Australia of weapons and other products such as armoured fighting vehicles, mobile laundries and field kitchens for Australia’s military forces.
+That it was accepted indicates the government's recognition of Hartnett's considerable technical, managerial and organisational skills as well as of his World War I experience in the production of arms for Vickers Ltd. As a result, in July 1940, he became Director of Ordnance Production, responsible for the procurement in Australia of weapons and other products such as armoured fighting vehicles, mobile laundries and field kitchens for Australia's military forces.
 He took particular pride in the pioneering work done by his directorate in the development of optical glass for use in gun sights and related weaponry.
 Some of the prisms produced for use in instruments such as range finders, submarine periscopes and aerial photography were exported to the US.